What to Expect

 Company rooms based at Imperial College London are available until 22:00 when the students depart for their overnight accommodation.

 Accommodation is provided by the Space Science & Engineering Foundation on Saturday night.
 Accommodation on the Friday night is arranged for students traveling from further away.
 Contact Jenny Lyons if you require Friday accommodation.
 Catering is provided by the Space Science & Engineering Foundation.

 Final designs must be submitted, with up to 50 power point slides, early on Sunday morning.
 Judging begins about 30 minutes after the submission deadline, with each company giving a 30-minute presentation on their design followed by 10 minutes of judges’ questions.
 The winners are announced in the afternoon and all competition activities will be concluded by 5 pm.

-The winning company at UK final is awarded twelve places at The International Space Settlement Design Competition (ISSDC), held at a NASA’s Kennedy Space Center in Florida.
+The UKSDC will choose 12 students from the National Finals to represent the UK at The International Space Settlement Design Competition (ISSDC), held at a NASA’s Kennedy Space Center in Florida.
 This typically takes place during the last weekend of July or the first weekend in August, and the vast majority of costs are paid for by the SSEF.

-The students in the winning company vote for team members to represent their company at the ISSDC.
-The results of the voting are combined with the suggestions of the company’s CEOs to produce the final list of 12 plus 4 reserves for the UK’s international team.
+The student companies will be invited to offer feedback about which members of their company particularly stood out, the results of the which are combined with the suggestions of the company’s CEOs to produce the final list of 12 students plus 4 reserves for the UK’s international team.
 The majority of the team is selected from the results of the students’ vote, and the UKSDC organising committee will only intervene to alter this in exceptional circumstances.

 The experience at ISSDC is very similar to that at UKSDC, but each company consists of students from all around the world, and faces a more complex task with different resources available to draw upon.
 The competition starts on Friday evening and presentations to the judges are made on Monday.